mattermost/rtcd/docs/project_structure.md

 ### [service/ws](../service/ws)

-This is where the WebSocket server implementation lives.
+This is where the WebSocket server and client implementations live.